Notebook / Infrastructure / 004

 LangChainInstrumentor().instrument()

-No other changes are needed.
-Every chain invocation now produces child spans under the parent request span automatically.
+No other changes needed.
+Every chain invocation now produces child spans under the parent request span.
 In Tempo, a trace for a /recommendations call looks like this:

 HTTP POST /recommendations (345ms)